MCNAIR CENTER GRANTS FOR

 - Any equipment purchased via a McNair grant becomes the property of FMU.

-- A curriculum vita of no more than two pages
+- Curriculum vita of no more than two pages for all applicants.

 NOTE: An applicant may not change the original objectives of his/her application without the expressed written approval of the grant committee.
 If those alterations are approved by the grant committee, a grantee may transfer no more than 25 percent of his/her budget to one of the budget lines provided for in the original proposal.